ktmeaton/obsidian-public/academic/BEAST.md

 beast -beagle_info
 ```

-- To use beagle with the [[BEAST]] GUI, you have to download the BEAST version that includes the JRE.
+- To use beagle with the [[obsidian-public/academic/BEAST]] GUI, you have to download the BEAST version that includes the JRE.
 - But using my NVIDIA GPU was 3X slower.

 ### Packages